ropensci/tsbox/README.md

 ### Use same generic functions for ts, xts, data.frame or data.table

-All functions start with `ts`, so you use it with auto complete.
+All functions start with `ts`, so you use them with auto complete (press Tab).

 ```
 tsscale(x.ts)